 Row padding and matrix templating induce some overhead due to the dummy non-zeros they add.
-Figure \ref{fig:overhead-comparison} compares the memory footprint of several alternatives: dense multiplication, no knowledge minimization, row anonymization, max-row padding, and matrix templating (using quantiles as in Section \ref{subsec:matrix-templates}).
-The memory footprint is a simple proxy to understand the impact of knowledge minimization techniques on our algorithms' related communication and computation costs (see also our tables in Section \ref{sec:algo}).
+Fig. \ref{fig:overhead-comparison} compares the memory footprint of several alternatives: dense multiplication, no knowledge minimization, row anonymization, max-row padding, and matrix templating (using quantiles as in Sec. \ref{subsec:matrix-templates}).
+The memory footprint is a simple proxy to understand the impact of knowledge minimization techniques on our algorithms' related communication and computation costs (see also our tables in Sec. \ref{sec:algo}).
 We base the comparison on four real-world datasets: SMS Spam \cite{gomez_hidalgo_content_2006}, Amazon Access Control, Bookcrossing \cite{ziegler_improving_2005}, and MovieLens \cite{harper_movielens_2016}.
 For the matrix templating, our experiments simulate the MPC-based estimation with 20 data owners.

 On the one hand, (as expected) row anonymization has no effect on the memory footprint.
 On the other hand, padding rows to a global maximum induces a small overhead on the Spam and the Access control datasets, while it induces significant overhead on the Bookcrossing and MovieLens datasets.
 The overhead on Bookcrossing and MovieLens makes the sparse matrix nearly as large as the dense matrix... in such case, the sparse algorithms would have no interest.